margaretmf/margaretmf.github.io/spiritualinspirationandbiblelessoninteraction.md

 * the Son of man

-"When y heave lifted up the Son of man, then shall ye know that I am he, and that I do nothing of myself; but as my Father hath taught me, I speak these things."
+"When the heavens lifted up the Son of man, then shall ye know that I am he, and that I do nothing of myself; but as my Father hath taught me, I speak these things."

 * Continue in God's word, disciples